 - 8 Easy Ways to Develop a Reading Habit – From a Former Bookworm

-Tell me in the comments: What is your best tip for building strong reading habits in your child?
+Tell me in the comments: What is your best tip to help beginner readers build strong reading habits?

 Get your FREE tips and worksheets!

 Want to help your child recognize letters and numbers?
 Get FREE worksheets and tips to introduce the alphabet, plus tips on helping kids learn!